-Completed forms, along with a current CV are to be sent by email to the Nominating Committee Chair, Caroline Andrewes, P.Eng., at [email protected] by 5 PM on April 8, 2019.
+Completed forms, along with a current CV are to be sent by email to the Nominating Committee Chair, Caroline Andrewes, P.Eng., at [email protected] by 5 PM on May 21, 2019 (Extended from April 8).

 Engineers and Geoscientists BC is committed to promoting diversity and inclusion as part of its nomination process; allowing the organization to benefit from all available talent in support of good board governance.
 All professional members and limited licensees are encouraged to consider this opportunity.

 The Nominating Committee reserves the right the extend the Call for Nominations.